calvincec/alx-low_level_programming/README.md

 - DSA approaches in solving the problems
 - The code organisation/stucture, ie betty

 In the entire project, by mentioning DSA I mean using problem solving techniques in comming up with better algorithms hence optimised code.
-The repo will only feature the optimised codes
+The repo will only feature the optimised codes.
+It is according to my view and experience

 The following are major concepts explored in each folder